Alpine-DAV/ascent/src/docs/sphinx/Actions/Queries.rst

 example, we can combine a derived field and a reduction by writing ``sum(topo('mesh').cell.volume)`` to find the total volume of the mesh.

-The if-then-else construct can also be used to generate derived fields.
+The if-then-else construct can also be used to generate derived fields when one or more its operands (i.e. condition, if-branch, else-branch) are fields.
 If we wanted to zero-out energy values below a certain threshold we can write ``if(field('energy') < 10) then 0 else field('energy')``.